cjprybol/Mycelia/projects/viral-exposome/README.md

 map reads to each
 - bwa-mem2
     - [x] ICTV reference viral
     - [x] refseq viral
     - [x] human genome

-unable to build bwa-mem2 indices w/ 1Tb of memory, skipped mapping with these databases blast instead
+Got stuck with bwa-mem2 for larger fastas, unable to build bwa-mem2 indices w/ 1Tb of memory

+Trying to subset the fastas with sourmash
+- not working, limited to single core and running out of time (24 hours) on Slurm

+Switched to minimap2 which was more resource efficient
+- minimap2
     - [x] nt viral
     - [x] IMG/VR viral
     - copied using GLOBUS from JGI to NERSC, then rclone to Stanford Google Drive, Then rclone Google Drive to SCG3
     - rclone copy --progress $HOME/workspace/JGI stanford_viral_exposome:JGI
     - rclone copy --progress exposome:JGI $HOME/workspace/JGI

+- unable to build blast database with IMG/VR records due to IDs being >= 50 characters long, so did not bother blasting

-do variant calling
+do variant calling of mapped reads against

-do binned co-assembly
+do binned co-assembly + graph-based variant-calling shared set of variants

 associate taxa/variant abundance with other taxa/host/location/season/

 # Viral Exposome